Updated: Oct 26

-Ex: broker says to funder, "I have an offer with a lower buy rate, can you drop your rate BUT I'm still going to upsell 15 points??"
+Ex: broker says to a funder, "I have an offer with a lower buy rate, can you drop your rate BUT I'm still going to upsell 15 points??"

-CC Split - Credit Card split, is a merchant cash advance where the structure of paying back the money is in agreeing to split the gross sales from credit card processing to a fixed % that goes to the buyer and seller of the future receivables.
+CC Split - Credit Card Split, is a merchant cash advance where the structure of paying back the money is in agreeing to split the gross sales from credit card processing to a fixed % that goes to the buyer and seller of the future receivables.
 This is typically used when there is a high volume of credit card sales when compared to regular bank deposit revenue.
 This is not a loan.

-Clawback - when a commission is required, per ISO agreement, to be paid back from the broker because of a default by the merchant within agreed upon time.
+Clawback - when a commission is required, per ISO agreement, to be paid back from the broker because of a default by the merchant within agreed-upon time.

 Ex: Funder," Hi Joe, your 100K deal that funded last week which you said the guy was a perfect payer closed his bank account and won't pay, so we are going to have to clawback the $10k commission."

-COJ - Confession of Judgement, is a written agreement, signed by the
+COJ - Confession Of Judgement, is a written agreement, signed by the

 defendant(merchant), that accepts the liability and amount of damages that was agreed on, specifically used in only certain states in case of a default on a merchant cash advance